reekta92/clin-rs/docs/COMMAND_PALETTE.md

 ## Overview

 The command palette provides a searchable list of actions.
 Users can invoke any registered action without navigating menus.
-The palette is modeless — it opens over any view and closes after executing or canceling.
+The palette is modeless — it opens over view and closes after executing or canceling.
 **Source:** `src/actions/mod.rs` (Action trait + registry), `src/palette.rs` (popup widget)

 ---